shchodro/serverless-workshop/README.md

 10\.
 Add a 200 HTTP Status response.
 Click "Add Response", type "200" in the status code text box and then click the little checkmark to save the method response, as shown below.
 ![Method Response](/Images/Typing-Step10.png)

 11\.
-Go to the /zombie/talkers/POST method by clicking the "POST" option in the resource tree on the right navigation pane.
+Go to the /zombie/talkers/POST method by clicking the "POST" option in the resource tree on the left navigation pane.
 ![POST Method](/Images/Typing-Step11.png)

 12\.
 Perform Steps 4-10 again as you did for the GET method , but instead, select the **_[CloudformationTemplateName]_**-WriteTalkersToDynamoDB-**_[XXXXXXXXXX]_** Lambda Function for the Integration Request Lambda function.